HumanToneHumanTone

 False Positives Are Real

-Every detector has a false positive rate β genuine human writing flagged as AI.
+Every detector has a false positive rate — genuine human writing flagged as AI.
 GPTZero acknowledges ~5%.
 Turnitin says ~4%.
 In practice, these rates can be higher, especially for:

-- Non-native English speakers (formal, careful writing looks "AI-like")
+• Non-native English speakers (formal, careful writing looks "AI-like")

-- Technical and scientific writing (predictable vocabulary)
+• Technical and scientific writing (predictable vocabulary)

-- Writing that follows a template or formula
+• Writing that follows a template or formula

-- Students who naturally write in a formal, structured style
+• Students who naturally write in a formal, structured style

-Edited AI Text Breaks Detectors
+Edited AI Text Can Change Detector Scores

-Short Text Is Nearly Undetectable
+Short Text Is Harder to Classify Reliably

-How to Beat AI Detectors (Ethically)
+How to Interpret AI Detector Results (Ethically)

 Strategy 1: Increase Perplexity